Teaching, Learning and Curriculum MS

 Track III: Dual Certification - Secondary Level (7-12) or Middle Level (4-8) with PreK-12 Special Education

 This track incorporates current research on teaching and provides in-depth preparation in pedagogy, curriculum development, teaching students with special needs, implications of learner and task characteristics for instructional design, scaffolding instruction for diverse learners, the latest techniques in evaluation of instruction, and use of interactive technology in instruction.
 Students are required to synthesize theoretical and practical knowledge through field study in an approved PreK-12 school setting.
-All candidates are also required to complete supervised field experiences including multiple practicum experiences (up to 70 hours) and a full-time student teaching experience is required.
+All candidates are also required to complete supervised field experiences including multiple practicum experiences (up to 70 hours) and a full-time student teaching experience.
 Clearances and field placement applications must be submitted before participating in coursework with classroom-based field components.

 Successful completion of the Teacher Education core pedagogy courses, Special Education core pedagogy, and all Secondary Education or Middle Level subject specific content knowledge requirements, along with qualifying scores on all required state licensing examinations, permits Drexel to recommend the candidate for an initial PA Instructional teaching credential and PreK-12 Special Education certification.